kostadin-tonchekliev/freeshare/README.md

 # FreeShare
-### An open source file sharing service
+## An open source file sharing service

 ---

 Have you ever wanted to share a file but were afraid of the security risks of someone else hosting your file or perhaps wanted some features they didn't offer?
 Well this is the project for you.
 I started FreeShare as a way of learning Python servers and API's however it turned into something which I thought other people can enjoy.
 Build entirely with Python and based on Flask.
-It might not be the prettiest because front-end isn't my strong side but is usable for now.
+It might not be the prettiest because front-end isn't my strong side but is usable for now. <br>

+### You can find a demo of the project on -> [demo.oktks.info](http://demo.oktks.info).
+Feel free to use it

+---
 ### Features:
 + Web page for uploading/downloading files
 + Ability to upload/download files directly over a POST request
-+ Delete files after a given time
++ Set a time after which the file will be automatically deleted
 + Customisability

 ### Requirements: